 Infatuated with giant bamboo

-I have had a strong bamboo carport for 10 years (of course from my own garden!)
+I have had a strong bamboo carport for over 10 years (of course from my own garden!)
 And I regularly eat fresh bamboo shoots from my garden.
 Countless species have been planted in the open ground.

 The biggest bamboo giant

 Thanks to the warm summers of 2018 onwards, our bamboos have gained a lot of energy.

 The biggest giant among the bamboo has answered my love and this year produced a thickest trunk of no less than 3.3 inches thick!
 It’s a new shoot of Phyllostachys vivax.

 Phyllostachys sp Shanghai 3 has broken its own record, and is now 2.7inches thick (measured at eye level between 2 knots).